Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-09-AB-Testing.md

 <br>
 **Types Of Hypothesis Test**

-There are many different types of Hypothesis Tests, each of which is appropriate for use in differing scenarios - depending on a) the type of data that you’re looking to test and b) the question that you’re asking of that data.
+There are many different types of Hypothesis Tests, each of which is appropriate for use in differing scenarios - depending on: a) the type of data that you’re looking to test and b) the question that you’re asking of that data.

 In the case of our task here, where we are looking to understand the difference in sign-up *rate* between two groups - we will utilise the Chi-Square Test For Independence.